Join Here | Log In

 Fibrinogen is something you need at the right levels in your body — too much can increase the risk of blood clots, and too little could increase the risk of bleeding.
 Talk with your doctor if you have concerns about clotting.
 You can also test fibrinogen with a blood test, which you can order through your doctor or order on your own.

-If you are on any medications, especially heart-related ones, talk with your doctor before adding any supplements.
+If you are on any medications, especially heart-related medications, talk with your doctor before adding any supplements.

 6 Natural ways to lower fibrinogen: